Matherunner/hldoc/funcs.rst

    A movable box (func_pushable).

 func_pushable is a rather common entity type in Half-Life.
 They are characterised by their ability to be moved by the player.
-Every time a pushable entity, it means the potential to go extraordinarily fast (see :ref:`object manoeuvre`).
+Whenever a pushable entity is spotted, it means the potential to go extraordinarily fast (see :ref:`object manoeuvre`).
 It is perhaps for this reason that later Half-Life mappers and modders tend to avoid pushable entities as much as possible, seeing the exploitations speedrunners have done with these innocuous objects.
 Indeed, in modern Half-Life maps, movable objects tend to be much harder to come by than the vanilla Half-Life maps.

 .. _object manoeuvre: